coderefinery/documentation/index.md

 [GitLab Pages](https://about.gitlab.com/features/pages/) and
 [Bitbucket Pages](https://pages.bitbucket.io).

-Although we often use Python as an example language, everything that you will learn will is independent of programming languages.
+Although we often use Python as an example language, everything that you will learn is independent of programming languages.

 > ## Prerequisites